abbaslab-va/AbbasCentral/README.md

 The classes and functions are designed to be as flexible as possible, allowing the user to customize the inputs according to their specific needs.
 It contains functions for analyzing performance and positional data during behavior in freely moving mice, as well as processing and analyzing synchronous neural recordings.

+## Code standards

+Below you can find guidelines to adhere to when writing new methods or changing existing ones that, when followed, will help to keep this codebase as readable and consistent as possible.

+### Class interfaces
+* All class methods should have a function header in the class interface.
+Methods should be defined in separate files
+* Maintain single line spacing between methods and keep them organized by function
+* "Friend" functions like plots can be kept in the class interface, commented out
+### Naming
+* Variables should be named in camel case (i.e. myVariable)
+* Functions should be all lower case with underscores (i.e. my_function)
+* Classes should use pascal case (i.e. MyClass)
+## Data organization
 This software package makes several fundamental assumptions about your data organization that must be followed if you want full functionality:

 1) Data is organized heirarchically, with a single parent directory housing folders for each animal recorded during an experiment, each containing subfolders that house all of the data from individual experiments.

 2) A file called "config.ini" must be present in the root directory of your data folder that you select when you call the function select_experiment.
 This file is used to indicate the relationship between the timestamp recieved by your acquisition system and the experimental time points they are marking.

+### config.ini
 An example layout for this file is shown below:

 ```
 [experimenter]